#102 Can You Take Calcium with Coffee after Weight Loss Surgery?

 *Type of vitamin D to take and how much

-Subscribe to our newsletter so you never miss a single podcast episode.
+Subscribe to my email so you never miss a single podcast episode PLUS you'll receive recipes, nutrition tips, etc.

 We hate SPAM.
 We will never sell your information, for any reason.